His Highness Abdullah: Plot

 Ravi Varma and the group wants Thampuran to be killed immediately.
 Ananthan one day realises that Thampuran is an old friend of his father.
 Thampuran also tells Ananthan that Radha was brought up by him as his daughter after the demise of Unni.
 Thampuran also requests Ananthan to marry her.
 Ananthan, unable to kill Thampuran pleads to the group that he cannot kill him.
 The group gets angry and Ravi Varma travels to Mumbai a second time to find another killer.
 He comes back with Kabir, a goon from Bombay to kill Thampuran.
 Thampuran identifies that Ananthan is a Muslim named Abdullah when he accidentally sees Ananthan and Jamal performing daily Namaz.

-Ananthan tells Thampuran that he is surrounded by enemies from his own family and he can save him.
-But Thampuran refuses.
+Thampuran is furious with Ananthan and angrily demand to know who he really is.
+Ananthan feeling guilty tells Thampuran that he's Abdullah and that he was hired to kill him.
+Ananthan tells Thampuran that he is surrounded by enemies from his own family, and he can save him.
+But Thampuran refuses and demands him to leave the palace.
 The next morning, Thampuran is found to have disappeared.
 Kabir and his other goons/henchmen try to find Thampuran and indulge in a fight with Ananthan.
-Ananthan overpowers him and the group and they all, along with all the greedy relatives run away from the palace.
+Ananthan overpowers him and the group and they all, along with all the greedy relatives, run away from the palace.
 After the fight is over, Ananthan releases Thampuran, whom he had locked up in a room in order to save him from Kabir.
 Thampuran shockingly realises that Ananthan is his friend's son and feels sorry for having disbelieved him.
 He requests Ananthan to stay in the palace as Unni and marry Radha.
 He names Radha as the successor to all his wealth.
 Ananthan accepts the request from Thampuran.